greyyuan211/PC_reasearch_poster/README.md

 # Orthogonal Polynomials
 > This MATLAB package is aiming to solve different types of orthogonal polynomials in the most efficient way.
+Partial functions are documented here.

 ## Table of Contents
 * [HermiteCollocationMatrix](#hermitecollocationmatrix)